(Back to the Crossroads Search main page)

 The Social Security Administration's NBDS contains extensive information on the changing circumstances of aged and disabled beneficiaries.
 Based initially on a national cross-sectional survey of new beneficiaries in 1982, the original database has been expanded with information from administrative records and a second round of interviews in 1991.
 Variables measured in the original New Beneficiary Survey (NBS) include demographic characteristics; employment, marital and childbearing histories; household composition; health; income and assets; program knowledge; and information about the spouses of married respondents.
 Public use data and documentation may be downloaded from the site.

-Organisation Data Service (National Health Service, U.K.)
+NHS Digital (National Health Service, U.K.)

 Organization for Economic Co-operation and Development (OECD) Statistics (Organization for Economic Co-operation and Development)